-Through December 2014, the Company had two interest rate derivatives (floating to fixed swap agreements designated as cash flow hedges) with a total notional amount of \$150.0 million.
-Under these swap agreements, the Company received interest based upon a variable interest rate from the counterparties and paid interest based upon a fixed interest rate.
-The assumptions that were used in measuring fair value of the interest rate derivatives were considered level 2 inputs, which were based on interest from the counterparties based upon LIBOR and interest paid based upon a designated fixed rate over the life of the swap agreements.
-These derivative instruments were designated and qualified as cash flow hedges.
-Accordingly, the effective portion of the gain or loss on these derivative instruments was reported as a component of other comprehensive income and reclassified into earnings in the same line item associated with the forecasted transaction and in the same period during which the hedged transaction affected earnings.
-The ineffective portion of the gain or loss on the derivative instrument was recognized in earnings immediately.
+The Company had two interest rate derivatives (floating to fixed swap agreements designated as cash flow hedges) with a total notional amount of \$150.0 million through December of fiscal 2015.
+The effective portion of the gain or loss on these derivative instruments was reported as a component of other comprehensive income and reclassified into earnings in the same line item associated with the forecasted transaction and in the same period during which the hedged transaction affected earnings.

-Losses reclassified to earnings under these contracts were \$0.2 million and \$0.9 million for the twelve months ended October 31, 2015, and 2014, respectively.
+Losses reclassified to earnings under these contracts were \$0.3 million, zero and \$0.2 million for the years ended October 31, 2017, 2016 and 2015, respectively.
 These losses were recorded within the consolidated statements of income as interest expense, net.